macmanes-lab/Evice_senior_thesis/blast_instructions.rst

 ::

-  blastn -evalue 8e-8 -num_threads 8 -db harmonia -query query01.fa -max_target_seqs 3 -outfmt "6 qseqid pident evalue stitle" > query01.blastn
+  blastn -evalue 8e-8 -num_threads 8 -db harmonia -query sequence.fasta -max_target_seqs 3 -outfmt "6 qseqid pident evalue stitle" > query01.blastn

 This should only take a few seconds (I hope).
 To look at the results, type: